 And that is to:

 Educate the community about nutrition.
-It is important to know how to achieve balanced eating and how to use food in both an emotionally healthy and physically healthy way.
-I want to use my message, tips and tools to PREVENT what happened to me and to educate about food in a positive light.
+It is important to know how to achieve balanced and satiated eating and how to use food in both an emotionally healthy and physically healthy way.
+I want to use my message, tips and tools to PREVENT what happened to me and to educate about food in a positive light emphasizing the importance of having a healthy relationship with it.

 Help those who are are suffering with their relationships with food.
 I also LOVE to help the people who weren’t able to prevent it and who are either diagnosed with an eating disorder or who are not diagnosed but noticing unhealthy patterns and food relationships.